ifremer-bioinformatics/samba/docs/usage.md

 ### `--minQ`

-After truncation, reads with a quality score less than minQ will be discarded (default = 10).
+Truncate reads at the first instance of a quality score less than or equal to minQ (default = 2).

 ### `--chimeras`